About the label:

 What we are looking for:

-We're now looking for submissions for our Winter Collection 2021 compilation (deadline Dec 15th) and our ongoing Stories Mixtape and Hello Poetry Mixtape.
+We're now looking for submissions for our Summer Collection 2022 compilation (deadline Aug 15th) and our ongoing Stories Mixtape and Hello Poetry Mixtape.
 We're also scouting out artists for full-length cassette releases but mostly just single tracks.
 If we like your submission well enough we might pitch a cassette idea.
 Showing up on one of our comps is a good way to get your foot in the door and allow us a chance to get to know you and see how you are to work with.
 We don't offer full-length releases often or lightly.

 What we are looking for more specifically:

-We encourage writers of color, women, trans and nonbinary authors, and authors outside of the US to submit work.
+We encourage young writers and writers of color, women, trans and nonbinary authors, and authors outside of the US to submit work.
 This place is for you.

 Here are things we like that are at least tangentially in line with the sort of work we release: